bologer/anycomment.io/readme.txt

 * Assign default group for users who authorize via social network
 * See user's social profile URL in admin
 * Simple & informative dashboard with graphs to display number of comments over number of users who were engaged in the conversation per certain period & most active users
-* Comments do no inherit any of the currently active theme styles.
-Meaning that comments will not be broken by styles you have
 * Get latest plugin update news directly in the dashboard, don't miss a thing

 = Integrations =